mongindustries/snowowl/swl/swl-gx/README.md

      The graphics context.
 This creates the instance and device for a given rendering API.
 - `gx::queue`
      A wrapper for graphics submission operations.
-- `gx::render_block`
-     A wrapper for a particular graphics state.
-- `gx::render_pass`
-     A wrapper for graphics command execution.
 - `gx::swap_chain`
      A wrapper for a window's swap chain (a list of display buffers that are presented/swapped incrementally).
 - `gx::buffer<>`